Run Wild Races

 Compare Events

-Run Wild Mini 1 mile sprint is for all ages, but awards are only given out for children ages 4-11.
+Wild Mile sprint is for all ages, but awards are only given out for children ages 2-11.

 This all-terrain 5k starts through the inside of the zoo then spans the perimeter of the Zoo.